gudnithor4/Closed-Interval-Tree/README.md

 ===================
 Software Engineering, 2nd year, Algorithm Analysis, University of Iceland 2014

-Tree for closed intervals [a, b], that is each node has one interval written in Java
+Tree for closed intervals [a, b], each node has one interval.

+Written in Java

 Command line operations
 ------------------------